siddhartha-gadgil/LTS2019/_reports/arka/arka.md

 ## Relations

-Defined a addition operation on the type of relations on a type s.t.
+Defined a addition operation on the type of relations on a type.
+Proved the following
 1. The type of relations form a commutative monoid.
 2. If we consider only equivalence relations then each element is an idempotent.